-- A telephone, e-mail, texting device, iPad, iPod Touch, etc. is not a toy, even thought it sometimes feels like one.
+- A telephone, e-mail, texting device, iPad, iPod Touch, etc. is not a toy, even though it sometimes feels like one.

 - A digital device connected to the digital world decreases privacy.
 It is easy for pre-teens and adolescents to think that activities are completely private.

 - All digital activities leave digital footprints.
 In fact, since even charging groceries at the grocery store leaves digital footprints, keeping a record of all the digital footprints made for one day can be fun for the family.

 - Negative, mean, gossipy, or cruel comments via phone, text, or e-mail travel rapidly to other people.
 Reminder: If you cannot say it face-to-face, do not say it in digital form.

 - Sarcasm in a message or text on one end can seem like bullying when another person reads it.

 - Intentions matter less than consequences in digital life.